top of page

 iNaturalist enables you to document your observations of the natural world, identify finds with the help of a worldwide community of naturalists, and contribute to biodiversity science.
 Sign up today and start observing.

-The City Nature Challenge is an urban, competitive, international bioblitz.
-Philadelphia will be competing for a third year in 2021 from April 30 to May 3.
-As we compete we deepen our knowledge of Philly biodiversity and connect more of us to nature.
+The City Nature Challenge is an urban, competitive, international bio blitz.
+Philadelphia will compete for a sixth year in 2021 from April 26 to April 29.
+As we compete, we deepen our knowledge of Philly's biodiversity and connect more of us to nature.

 Bring Nature Home